Kociolek and Kingston 1999 Category: Asymmetrical biraphid

 Striae in 10 µm: 13-15

 Valves are linear-lanceolate, clavate, headpole and footpole are rounded.
-Length is 19-45 µm, breadth is 4-6 µm.
-Axial area lanceolate with a linear-ellipitcal, slightly asymmetrical central area with the side opposite the stigma being larger than the side bearing the stigma.
+The axial area is lanceolate.
+The central area is linear-ellipitic and slightly asymmetric, with the side opposite the stigma larger than the side bearing the stigma.
 A single, large, distinct stigma is present at the central area.
-The raphe is lateral, weakly undulate to nearly straight, external proximal raphe ends terminate close to one another.
+The raphe is lateral and weakly undulate to nearly straight.
+The external proximal raphe ends terminate close to one another.
 External distal raphe ends are deflected onto the mantle, to the side of the valve opposite the stigma.
-Striae are parallel to radiate at the center and towards the headpole, more strongly radiate at the footpole, 13-15/10 µm.
+Striae are parallel to radiate at the center and towards the headpole, becoming more strongly radiate at the footpole.
+Striae number 13-15 in 10 µm.
 The apical pore field is bi-lobed and prominent.

 Basionym: Gomphonema occidentale var. abbreviate